rendall/icebreakers/QUESTIONS.md

   * Are you sunrise, daylight, twilight, or nighttime?
 Why?
   * As a child, what did you want to be when you grew up?
   * Be honest, how often do you work from bed?
-  * Besides graduating, what is your number one goal for your remaining time at college?
   * Best book you’ve ever read?
   * Best professional development book you’ve ever read?
   * Coffee or tea?